Alix-debug/NearCulture/README.md

 	{ ?Instance rdf:type :traveler. ?Instance :familyName ?description . }
 	}
 ```
-This query is accessible at the ... tab in the nav bar.
+This query is accessible at the "Queries 4" tab in the nav bar.

 c.
 A query that contains a CONSTRUCT query form
 Our query returns a new schema with all museums' names.